 Guidelines for Diets with Dietary Reference Intakes

 Dietary Guidelines for Americans, 2010.
-7th Edition, U.S. Department of Agriculture and U.S. Department of Health and Human Services, Washington, DC: U.S. Government Printing Office, December 2010.
+7th Edition, U.S. Department of Agriculture and U.S. Department of Health and Human Services, Washington, DC: U.S. Government Printing Office, December 2015.
 This publication may be viewed and downloaded from http://www.dietaryguidelines.gov.
-Increased intake of seafood is recommended to be sure of eating omega-3 essential fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-This nutrient intake helps prevent heart disease and other immune-inflammatory diseases.
+It notes that eating patterns that include seafood are associated with reduced risk of CVD and obesity.
+Increased intake of seafood ensures intake of more omega-3 essential fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Such nutrient intake also helps decrease risk for chronic immune-inflammatory diseases and related comorbidities.

 Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids (Macronutrients), The National Academies Press.
 Available at www.nap.edu.
 Dietary Reference Intakes (DRI) is a term for four types of advice.
 They are described in a report from the Food and Nutrition Board of the Institute of Medicine that can be viewed at the National Academy of Sciences website.